yu45020/Waifu2x/Readme.md

 # Waifu2x

  Re-implementation on the original [waifu2x](https://github.com/nagadomi/waifu2x) in PyTorch with additional super resolution models.
+This repo is mainly used to explore interesting super resolution models, and user-friendly tools may not be available now.

 ## Dependencies
 * Python 3x
-* PyTorch >= 0.41
+* [PyTorch](https://pytorch.org/) >= 1 ( > 0.41 shall also work, but not guarantee)
+* [Nvidia/Apex](https://github.com/NVIDIA/apex/) (used for 16fp training)

 Optinal: Nvidia GPU.
 Model inference can run in cpu only.